fedoranimus/todoist-api/source/includes/_authorization.md

 Login user into Todoist to get a token, which is necessary to do any communication with the server.

+__Please note that this authentication method is deprecated and is scheduled for removal.
+Pleasse use the OAuth authentication method instead.__

 ### Required parameters